ilkkamtk/WSK/project/databases.md

 ### Primary key (PK)

-- A column (or group of colums) that uniquely identifies records (rows) in the table
+- A column (or group of columns) that uniquely identifies records (rows) in the table
 - Must be unique value, two records cannot have the same value for the primary key
 - Each record must have a value for primary key
 - Every table must have a primary key (defined by database designer)